OpenSourceTechie/OpenSourceTechie/README.md

 🌱 I’m currently helping organizations to build their open-source Security Operation Center (SOC).

-🔭 I’m on a mission to help security blue team to align their existing SOC with MITRE matrix and build a robust security use-case library.
+🔭 I’m on a mission to help security blue team to map their existing SOC with MITRE matrix and construct a robust use-case library.